-Therefore, the Turnitin Similarity Report does not define whether a student's work is plagiarized.
+Turnitin does not check for plagiarism or define whether a student's submitted work is plagiarized.
 The instructor responsible for the course - as a subject-matter expert - has a duty to exercise academic judgment on the work that is submitted to Turnitin for their classes.

 The percentage that is returned on a student's submission (similarity score) defines how much of that material matches other material in the database, it is not a marker as to whether a student has or has not plagiarized.